mlosadao/workshop3-social-networks-analysis/README.md

 + Make sure you have the correct libraries installed (especially nltk and sklearn), with their respective version
 + Open a command line console and go inside the repo's directory and run the command "jupyter lab"
 ![](./evidences/comandoJL.png)
-+ Run each code block (you need to have the mongoDB service running) to the end.
++ Run each code block to the end.
 + There are the graphics and the results of the program.